hassmuha/CarND-Traffic-Sign-Classifier-Project-Submit/writeup.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because as our classification is basically based on traffic sign and irespective of the color space the shape is more distint factor to recognize the image.
+As a first step, I decided to convert the images to grayscale because as our classification is basically based on traffic sign and irespective of the color space the shape is more distinct factor to recognize the image.
 After trial with both color and grayscale and looking at the result there was no significant improvement in classification in validation set.
 Moreover gray scale conversion reduce the size of input layer by exactly 3.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][img_gray]

-As a last step, I normalized the image data because the data in input layer is distributed from 0 255 and to get numerical stability in the overall network this step is required.
-If we don't normalize it the hidden layer closer to input layer start influencing the network and moreover the input to the activation function for example RELU also becomes biased. keeping thr fact that all weights and biases of hidden layers are intialized by 0 mean and 0.1 sigma, I took 5 sigma as it is expected that 99.999% values of initialied weights and biases lies in this range.
+As a last step, I normalized the image data because the data in input layer is distributed from 0 to 255 and to get numerical stability in the overall network this step is required.
+If we don't normalize it the hidden layer closer to input layer start influencing the network and moreover the input to the activation function for example RELU also becomes biased. keeping the fact that all weights and biases of hidden layers are intialized by 0 mean and 0.1 sigma, I took 5 sigma as it is expected that 99.999% values of initialied weights and biases lies in this range.
 This correspond to shift the image from 0 to 255 to -0.5 to 0.5.

 I decided to generate additional data because the more data samples covering different scenarios we have the stronger for the network to classify different scenarios.
 To add more data to the the data set, each image in the training dataset randomly generate clone based on either of the following 3 techniques:
 1) Histogram equalization to enhance the contrast of the images so that the shape of the traffic signs also becomes prominent